Actifio/restapisamples/Backup and DR.md

 ## Prerequisites
 To perform Google Cloud Backup and DR REST API operations, you need the following:

-1. A Service Account with the correct roles needs to be selected or created in the relevant project  (that's the project that has access to the Management Console)
+1. A Service Account (or accounts) with the correct roles needs to be selected or created in the relevant project  (that's the project that has access to the Management Console)
 1. A host to run that service account, either:
-    1. A Linux or Windows GCE Instance running as the service account above and which has GCloud CLI and PowerShell installed.
+    1. A Linux or Windows GCE Instance which has a service account attached that can get generate tokens and which has GCloud CLI and PowerShell installed.
     1. A Linux, Mac or Windows host which has GCloud CLI installed and which has a downloaded JSON key for the relevant service account.

 ## Getting Management Console details

 Once you have deployed Backup and DR, then a management console will be configured.
-It is useful to know the project that your management console is peered to and the region where it was deployed:
+It is useful to know the project that your management console is peered to and the region where it was deployed.

-In this example as we can see:

-* Project:  avwservicelab1
-* Location: asia-southeast1

 Open the Show API Credentials twisty to learn the Management Console API URL and OAuth 2.0 client ID.
 You will need these.

 In this example (yours will be different!):